smorenolasa1/TJ-II_Chatbot_Frontend/README.md

 ### 3. Signal Plotting and AI Assistant (`PlotPage.jsx`)

 - Offers two modes:
-  - **SimilPatternTool**: Finds signals similar to a selected plasma discharge and generates a comparison plot.
+  - **SimilPatternTool**: Finds signals similar to a selected plasma discharge or to a specific pattern interval, and generates a comparison plot.
   - **TJ-II Data Display**: Displays specific plasma signals from the TJ-II database.
 - Sends user queries to different backend microservices depending on the selected mode.